bradwestfall/informative/README.md

       <Form validate={this.validate} onSubmit={this.onSubmit}>
         <FieldEmail />
         <FieldPassword />
+        <button type="submit">Submit</button>
       </Form>
     )
   }
 }
 ```

-However, `onSubmit` is expected to return a promise.
+`onSubmit` is expected to return a promise.
 In this case we're using the XHR promise library [axios](https://github.com/mzabriskie/axios), but you can do anything you want with the values, as long as a promise is returned.

+When a rejected promise is returned to the API, the `formState.submitFailed` flag is turned to `false`.
+To see more about how state is handled in the form, see `formState` below.

 ## Initial Values